rosmord/jsesh/00_Documents/UML/analysis/MvcManagement.md

 - react to preferences modifications ;
 - be able to share preferences as we like ;
 - and even, to be able to link the preferences used by a certain dialog to « the preferences of the selected window » or something like that.
+- if possible, be independant of 3rd party libraries, except if they are somehow a standard (which, given the state of Java for desktop, is somehow unlikely).

 ## Study of various systems